Explore ratings sector stocks and their influence on credit assessment and financial markets.

 If investing directly in a listed credit rating company:

-Broker's trading platform can be used to place a buy order (market or limit)
+Broker's trading platform can be used to place a buy order (market order or limit order)

 Review key metrics like price-to-earnings ratio, dividend track record, and historical volatility